RelevanceAI/relevanceai/docsrc/manual_source/guides/quickstart_guide.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Most clustering algorithms require you choose the number clusters you
 wish to find.
-This can be tricky if you don't know what the expect.
+This can be tricky if you don’t know what the expect.
 Luckily, RelevanceAI uses a clustering algorithm called community
 detection that does not require the number of clusters to be set.
 Instead, the algorithm will decide how many is right for you.
 To